topic badge

 A

-Two lines with extending indefinitely in both directions as indicated by the arrowheads at their endpoints.
-The arrowheads pointing downwards are closer to each other than the arrowheads pointing upwards.
+Two lines with extending indefinitely in both directions as indicated by the arrowheads at the end of each line.
+The arrowheads pointing at the bottom-left direction are closer to each other than the arrowheads pointing at the top-right direction.

 B

 Two segments with one shorter than the other.
-Both segments have an identical double arrow marking, pointing in the same direction.
+Both segments have an identical double chevron markings, pointing in the same direction.
+The ends of each segment has a solid dot indicating its endpoints.

 C

-Two lines with extending indefinitely in both directions as indicated by the arrowheads at their endpoints.
-Both lines have an identical single arrow marking, pointing in the same direction.
+Two lines with extending indefinitely in both directions as indicated by the arrowheads at the end of each line.
+Aside from the arrowheads at the endpoints, both lines have an identical single chevron marking, pointing in the same direction.

 D